Home For Babies For Children For Mums About Us Book Now

 It is not a personality.
 It is not stubbornness.
 It is not something you've caused.

 In the early months, a baby's behaviour is largely guided by reflexes and their developing nervous system.
-So when you see feeding difficulties, unsettledness, or digestive discomfort, these can reflect underlying patterns in how their body is functioning — and that's what we look at.
+So when you notice things that don't feel quite right — in how your baby is moving, feeding, settling, or responding — these can sometimes be linked to patterns in how your baby is moving and responding.

 The Nervous System Ladder